organix/mycelia/wart.md

 [6] = _,_       allocated cell
 [7] = 0,0     end of free-list (next available linear offset)
 ```

+Note: There are no pointers in the free-list, only offsets.

 ## Tagged Value (Boxed) Encoding